 The reports and the defence authorisation form must be sent by the doctoral school to the reception office at least three weeks before the date scheduled for the defence.
 It is the candidate’s responsibility to find out whether the reception office has received their documents.

-At the doctoral students' reception office at least 4 weeks before the defence
+At the doctoral candidates' reception office at least 4 weeks before the defence

 Candidates must submit their defence file including their manuscript on CD-Rom and the documents necessary for the dissemination of their thesis.

 We provide you with a small tool: the defence calendar (excel).
 Enter your defence date and you will be given the deadlines to be met!

 The defence file includes

 It must be submitted to the doctoral candidates' reception office at least 4 weeks before the defence: make an appointment with the doctoral candidates' reception office.

 The thesis subject must have the same wording on all documents and copies.

 Several documents are to be saved on the CD-ROM!
 It may seem tedious to you but it will be very useful for the library and the archiving of your thesis.
 Your work will thus be valued.